 Schutt will lay out for the audience the latest developments in the raw material markets and what the overall market looks like.
 The omega-3s market grew strongly for many years and then hit a soft patch starting several years ago that brought global growth to a standstill and even saw contraction on some select markets such as North America.

 The market has since returned to low to mid single digit growth, thanks in part to a national ad campaign spearheaded by GOED staff with the support of members.
 Are similar such efforts still needed?
 Is another ad campaign in store?
 Tune in tomorrow to find out.
-You can register for the FREE webinar by clicking HERE.

 As to the sources of omega-3s, it has long been recognized that fish, krill and other marine organism used as the source of oils rich in omega-3s are the accumulators of these molecules, but they don’t synthesize them themselves.
 So what about going directly to the source, the algal cells that create these beneficial fatty acids in the first place?
 Algal ingredients form an important and growing part of the supply picture.
 Can the producers of these ingredients finally get costs in line?